 - clear data presentation via menus, catalogs, etc.

 - user’s ability to leave feedback about goods and services

 - easily available general and contact information about the business providing goods or services

 - design that supports the offer not overshadowing it.

 «It’s much easier to double your business by doubling your conversion rate than by doubling your traffic» (Jeff Eisenberg)

 Definition.
-Initially in terms of e-commerce, conversion is the index showing how many visitors actually moved to the end of the way they were offered actually buying a product.
+Initially, in terms of e-commerce, conversion is the index showing how many visitors actually moved to the end of the way they were offered actually buying a product.
 So, for e-commerce conversion transforms visitors (users) into buyers.

 Design aspect.
-Today ecommerce uses wide range of techniques, so in terms of web or app platforms meaning of conversion also gets broader.
+Today ecommerce uses a wide range of techniques, so in terms of web or app platforms, the meaning of conversion also gets broader.
 In modern terms of comprehensive and numerous functions and needs, which users are able to fulfill with online resources and digital products, conversion is the rate of cases when visitors did the action they were called to.
 And that can be not only buying something.

 - moving to direct use of a product